Lithill/New-Egg-Champion-Website/readme.md

 ### Solved Bugs

-1) The Egg Champion left logo would not change size via pixel width in CSS.
-So, I put the id in the "img" rather than "a".

-2) Left logo was overspilling header.
-Tried overflow: hidden, and z-index but these did not work.

-	#left-logo {
-		height: auto;
-		width: 250px;
-		float: left;
-		z-index: 1;
-		overflow: hidden;
-	}

-I also tried giving header z-index 2 and that didn't work.

-Then I thought that it may be because of the relationship between the header and the image, so I set the left-logo image height to 100% and that worked.
-But then the rest of the nav words are out of line, so I needed to change their line-height.

-3) I needed to change the header height to pixels rather than % so that I could set the margin-top correctly for the 1st image on the index page to remove gaps or hiding of the image.
-This meant I also needed to change the line-height of the text again.

-4) I could not seem to centre the text on big-egg-3.
-I tried text-align, and margin-left & right auto.
-These did not work, so I used right: 38%; instead.

-5) The index page needed a payoff, so I made a video.
-I had difficulty getting video to show.
-This website helped - [Free Code Camp](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262).
-I then had difficulties with sizing and used this as I wanted it full screen - [Stack Overflow](https://stackoverflow.com/questions/24157940/iframe-height-auto-css).
-But it was too big, and text got missed out when you played it.
-Nothing I tried worked out, so I made a div to fit the video to.
-Ended up doing this, but it was not responsive:

- .container {
-    width: 100vi;
-    height: 655px;
- }

- .video {
-	 height: 100%;
-	 width: 100%;
- }

-6) I used the love running footer as the basis for my footer.
-I was having trouble with white space under footer.
-I read this - [Stack Overflow](https://stackoverflow.com/questions/54836610/why-is-the-background-color-of-my-footer-not-filling-my-entire-footer) and changed my background colour.
-But then when I put the height to 60px, the border rode up.
-Debugged in chrome and figured out it was the margin on the social network class.

-7) I wanted the menu link of the page you are on to be yellow.
-But the 'active' class was being overridden by "menu a"'s text colour.
-Making it an id did not work.
-So, I took the text colour out of "menu a" and created a "not-active" class where the text is white and applied that to all other header links.

-8) Mobile fix for header - I created a new link image in the header and turned off display when not in mobile view.
-This is how I switched logo images in mobile view.

-9) I wanted the heading images and titles to fill the screen.
-I tested them on a larger screen, and they looked messy.
-So, I changed the image code to 100vh instead of width 100%.

-10) I fixed the positioning for the index page.
-I found code on [Stack Overflow](https://stackoverflow.com/questions/45641440/vertically-center-content-in-a-vh-height-div), which helped me to vertically centre the text in the "It Takes" div.

-11) I realised the "It Takes" section did not look centred because the image it was below was not centred.
-I edited the image so that the file itself was centred.

-12) The video did not behave as expected in mobile view.
-It did not become full screen when the phone was rotated, so I found the code on [YouTube](https://support.google.com/youtube/answer/171780?hl=en).
-I must have previously edited this part of the code out.

-13) Found out how to create text-shadow via CSS at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
-I used this on the news page.

-14) The video on the home page was too big for the container in tablet and mobile views.
-This resulted in a side scroll appearing at narrower screen widths.
-I used chrome developer tools to confirm that the video was the culprit.
-I pasted a fresh embed code from YouTube, and then used code from [w3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) to make the video responsive.
-This removed the side-scroll.
-I then wanted to make the video smaller, but noticed that when I did, it was no longer centred.
-I fixed it by using code I found from [Stack Overflow](https://stackoverflow.com/questions/8366957/how-to-center-an-iframe-horizontally)

-15) Improved legibility of news page fight information, as users found the images confusing.
-I used the following sources to help with this code: [Stack Overflow for outlining](https://stackoverflow.com/questions/4772906/css-is-it-possible-to-add-a-black-outline-around-each-character-in-text), [w3schools for centering text over an image](https://www.w3schools.com/howto/howto_css_image_text.asp), and [CodePen](https://codepen.io/gylidian/pen/zyabWX) for slanting text.

-16) The images from the Zazzle embed code were blurry.
-I tried to get better images from the Zazzle website but could not.
-Instead, I used [Spreadshirt](https://www.spreadshirt.co.uk/create-your-own) to create mock-up images of the merchandise to replace the Zazzle images on the Shop page.

-17) There was too much space between title images and text in longer mobile views, which was difficult to lessen when the image was a background.
-So, I switched the background-image to an image when the screen hit a lower width.
-I later decided this made the code unnecessarily complex and made the title image all images instead of background-images.

-18) When testing on my iPhone SE, I noticed this new method made the title image and text spill under navigation bars.
-So, I changed the title image and text sizes to fit.

-19) When testing all mobile sizes in chrome developer tools, I noticed that the title image became distorted in 912px x 1368px (Surface Pro 7).
-So, I changed the mobile media query that pushes the text under the images to start at 912px wide instead.

-20) When testing all mobile sizes in chrome developer tools, I noticed that the history link is pushed off the navigation bar in the Galaxy Fold view.
-So, I made the link text slightly smaller in mobile view.

-21) I added customisation for quiz radio buttons with code from [Useful Angle](https://usefulangle.com/post/389/css-radio-button-color).

-22) Attempted to slim down YouTube html embed code.
-But I was not able to find information about how to turn the following into CSS - "allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen".

-23) "VS" text on news page was appearing over the header when scrolling down the page.
-I fixed this by adding "z-index: 5;" to the CSS for the header.

-24) When I changed the right-logo to webp format, it disappeared in desktop view, but not in mobile view.
-This is because I forgot to change the format in the stylesheet too.

-25) In some laptop views (Nest Hub, Nes Hub Max and Latitude 7420), you could not see the heading text of the index page without scrolling down.
-This was fixed by changing width in existing media queries.
+1)
+    1) Expected behaviour: Left logo contained in navigation bar.
+    2) Actual behaviour: Left logo overspilling navigation bar.
+    3) Solution: Set the left-logo image height to 100% and edited line-height to compensate.

+2)
+    1) Expected behaviour: Top of first div image in line with the bottom of the navigation bar.
+    2) Actual behaviour: Top of first div image hidden under navigation bar.
+    3) Solution: Changed header height to pixels and set the same amount of pixels as margin-top for first div image.

+3)
+    1) Expected behaviour: Footer sitting at bottom of the page.
+    2) Actual behaviour: Footer riding up and leaving a gap at the bottom of the page.
+    3) Solution: Decrease the margin on the social network class.

+4)
+    1) Expected behaviour: Current page's menu link highlighted in yellow.
+    2) Actual behaviour: Current page's menu link the same colour as the rest.
+    3) Solution: 'Active' class was being overridden by "menu s"'s in the css.
+Took text colour out of "menu a" and created a "not-active" class to use instead to apply to all other header links.

+5)
+    1) Expected behaviour: "It Takes" text on index page looks centered.
+    2) Actual behaviour: "It Takes" text on index page does not look centered.
+    3) Solution: Edit image directly above it so that the image is centered.
+White space was uneven.

+6)
+    1) Expected behaviour: Video becomes full screen when mobile is rotated.
+    2) Actual behaviour: Video does not become full screen when mobile is rotated.
+    3) Solution: Re-copy and paste code from YouTube.

+7)
+    1) Expected behaviour: Sharp images on Zazzle products.
+    2) Actual behaviour: Blurry images on Zazzle products.
+    3) Solution: Used [Spreadshirt](https://www.spreadshirt.co.uk/create-your-own) to create mock-up images of the merchandise to replace the Zazzle images on the Shop page.

+8)
+    1) Expected behaviour: Title image and text occupy their own space.
+    2) Actual behaviour: Title image and text spill under navigation bar.
+    3) Solution: Changed title image and text sizes to fit.

+9)
+    1) Expected behaviour: Title image maintains maintaines ratio.
+    2) Actual behaviour: Title image becomes distorted in 912px x 1368px (Surface Pro 7).
+    3) Solution: Changed the mobile media query that pushes the text under the images to start at 912px wide instead.

+10)
+    1) Expected behaviour: History link stay on navigation bar.
+    2) Actual behaviour: History link pushed off navigation bar on narrower screen widths.
+    3) Solution: Made link text slightly smaller in mobile view.

+11)
+    1) Expected behaviour: "VS" text scrolling underneath navigation bar.
+    2) Actual behaviour: "VS" text scrolling over navigation bar.
+    3) Solution: Added "z-index: 5;" to the CSS for the header.
+And "z-index: 6;" to right-logo.

+12)
+    1) Expected behaviour: User can see the heading text of the index page without scrolling down.
+    2) Actual behaviour: User cannot see the heading text of the index page without scrolling down.
+    3) Solution: Change width in existing media queries.

+13)
+    1) Expected behaviour: Images load on Git Pages
+    2) Actual behaviour: Images did not load on Git Pages
+    3) Solution: Change file path type

+13)
+    1) Expected behaviour: No vertical scroll throughout the website
+    2) Actual behaviour: Verticle scroll on index page
+    3) Solution: Resize video on index page

+14)
+    1) Expected behaviour: Images not to overlap on news page.
+    2) Actual behaviour: Images overlap on news page.
+    3) Solution: Made image size based on percentage of screen width instead of pixel width.

 ### Known Bugs